Towards Automatic Construction of Filipino WordNet: Word Sense Induction and Synset Induction Using Sentence Embeddings: Methodology

 \subsection{Language Model Training}

-We finetuned first on masked language modeling to adapt the pretrained model to our corpus.
-For this work, we used the base model of RoBERTa \cite{liu2019roberta}.
-We finetuned the pretrained RoBERTa for Filipino \cite{cruz2021improving} to COHFIE for 10 epochs or 1,176,690 steps with a maximum learning rate of 5e-5 and then linearly decayed.
-The language model was optimized with the Adam optimizer \cite{kingma2017adam} using the following hyperparameters: $\beta_1$ = 0.9, $\beta_2$ = 0.999, and $\epsilon$ = 1e-6.
-Masked language modeling experiments were done on Google Compute servers with TPUv3-8 accelerators.
-The finetuned model is publicly available\footnote{https://huggingface.co/danjohnvelasco/roberta-tagalog-base-cohfie-v1}.
+The training goes through two phases: (1) Masked Language Modeling (MLM) and (2) Contrastive Learning.
+In the first phase, we adapt the language model to our corpus by finetuning the pretrained RoBERTa for Filipino \cite{cruz-cheng-2022-improving} on our corpus for 1,176,690 steps (equivalent to 10 epochs) with a maximum learning rate of 5e-5 and then linearly decayed.
+Doing so can improve representations especially for social media writing styles since our corpus mostly contains social media data and the pretrained RoBERTa was only trained on more formal writing styles such as news data and Wikipedia articles.
+The AdamW optimizer \cite{loshchilov2019decoupled} was used with the following hyperparameters: $\beta_1$ = 0.9, $\beta_2$ = 0.999, and $\epsilon$ = 1e-6.
+The pretrained RoBERTa was finetuned on Google Compute servers with TPUv3-8 accelerators.

-To train the model to generate sentence embeddings, the model is further finetuned on NewsPH-NLI \cite{newsphnli2021}, a natural language inference dataset in the Filipino language.
-For this task, we minimize the Multiple Negatives Rank Loss \cite{MultipleNegativesRankLoss}.
-Only the positive entailment pairs were used in the training.
+In the second phase, we finetune the model from the first phase on NewsPH-NLI dataset \cite{newsphnli2021} in a contrastive learning setup following the work of \citet{reimers-gurevych-2019-sentence} but used Multiple Negatives Ranking Loss\footnote{\url{https://www.sbert.net/docs/package_reference/losses.html}} instead of the Softmax Loss used in the original work.
+We used mean of contextual token embeddings as pooling method.
 The positive entailment pairs used in training are 237,679 sentence pairs.
-The model was optimized with Adam optimizer using the following hyperparameters: epochs = 1, learning rate = 2e-5, max sequence length = 128, and batch size = 16.
-The learning rate is warmed up for the first 1,485 steps or 10\% of the batches and then linearly decayed.
-Sentence embedding finetuning was done on a personal machine with one NVIDIA GeForce RTX 3060Ti GPU.
+The model was optimized with AdamW optimizer using the following hyperparameters: \emph{epochs} = 1, \emph{max learning rate} = 2e-5, \emph{max sequence length} = 128, and \emph{batch size} = 16.
+The learning rate gradually increases up to max learning rate for the first 10\% of training and then linearly decayed.
+We will refer to this model as \emph{filipino-sentence-RoBERTa}\footnote{\url{https://huggingface.co/danjohnvelasco/filipino-sentence-roberta-v1}}.
+The model was trained on one NVIDIA GeForce RTX 3060Ti GPU.

-For the rest of the paper, we will refer to this model as \textbf{Sentence-RoBERTa}.
-This model is publicly available\footnote{https://huggingface.co/danjohnvelasco/filipino-sentence-roberta-v1}.